D8-X/d8x-trader-backend/README_SETUP.md

+# D8X Backend Setup

+We recommend the following setup:

+- A managed database service.
+The database hosts tables for historical trading data and the referral system
+- Docker swarm with 3 servers.
+This component hosts the main API that the front-end communicates with via Websocket and REST API.
+- Docker compose with 1 server that hosts a Redis cache, the components "history", "pxws-client", and "referral"

+The documentation below walks through the setup of these services.
+Alternatively, one could set up everything on one server using `docker-compose-all.yml`.

+Separate and not documented here are (1) a "remote broker server" that hosts the key and signs, (2) candle data.

-# Creating managed database service
+# Creating Managed Database Service

-We will be using linode in this guide.
+We will be using Linode in this guide.
 Go ahead to your dashboard > Databases and create a managed database.
-We recommend using more than >=4GB ram for your database server.
+We recommend using more than >=4GB RAM for your database server.

 Make sure to add and whitelist your servers' IP addresses which will be used to